 RS Components is supporting game-changing projects throughout the engineering community with a game-changing system of their own.
 If you too have a problem that needs an innovative technical solution get in touch today – and see what we can do.

 Having worked closely with RS Components since 2013, Box UK has helped the electronics giant grow DesignSpark into a vibrant, engaged community of over 500,000 engineers worldwide.
 To ensure that the platform continues to serve this audience successfully, however, RS Components is always searching for opportunities to help engineers perform their roles more effectively and efficiently.
-So when product lifecycle management emerged as a key issue from over 100,000 surveys received from their customer base over an 18-month period, RS Components decided to tackle the challenge head-on, by building a dedicated tool right into the DesignSpark platform.
+So when product lifecycle management emerged as a key issue from over 100,000 surveys received from their customer base over an 18-month period, RS Components decided to tackle the challenge head-on, through the development of a bespoke software tool that would sit within the DesignSpark platform.

 The tool, Obsolescence Manager, supports engineers in navigating the product lifecycle at the crucial design stage of a project, pro-actively communicating issues around obsolescence as well as highlighting potential solutions – and it all begins with engineers creating a list of potential parts they might use.

 However, as a typical RS Components customer may be running tens of thousands of these projects simultaneously, each featuring tens of thousands of components from hundreds of different manufacturers, it’s vital that the process of creating a list be as quick and simple as possible.
 Our development team therefore used the speedy and scalable MongoDB database system to build a repository of over 400,000 distinct products, while our user experience consultants ensured the usefulness and usability of the front-end search functionality.